<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 We've separated facts about API-led integration and Robotic Automation from myths to help you make informed decisions, avoid mistakes and gain maximum benefits.

-Once, they were called the 'death of APIs' and were predicted to entirely replace API-based integration.
+Once they were called the 'death of APIs' and were predicted to entirely replace the API-based integration.

-Automation Bots have been the hottest topic of the past decade, the software gold mine, though recently, we've seen more and more information about RPA-related problems.
-Statistics reveal that only 13% of RPA projects advance beyond the pilot stage, and almost half of all RPA initiatives fail.
+Automation Bots have been the hottest topic of the past decade, the software gold mine, though recently we've seen more and more information about RPA-related problems.
+Statistics reveal that only 13% of RPA projects advance beyond the pilot stage and almost half of all RPA initiatives fail.
 Meanwhile, reports indicate the growing importance of API development.
-An API strategy' goals are not limited to internal operations optimisation anymore but are seen as a way to empower businesses to build and participate in digital ecosystems.
-According to Forrester, API strategy is one of 'the key foundations for digital transformation.
+An API strategy' goals are not limited to internal operations' optimisation any more but seen as a way to empower businesses to build and participate in digital ecosystems.
+According to Forrester, API strategy one of 'key foundation for digital transformation'.

 'APIs drive agility to optimise customer experiences, create dynamic digital ecosystems, achieve operational excellence, and build platform business models.'